 Constantine is most most famous for being the star of the highly-acclaimed Vertigo comic Hellblazer, which recently ended with issue #300.
 Hellblazer has always painted him as a more tragic figure, and while there are similarities between the old version of Constantine and this new one, the differences are pretty noticeable.
-He’s now the star of his own book in the New 52, Constantine, which started in March 2013, and has two issues out so far.
+He’s now the star of his own book in the New 52, Constantine, which started in March 2013.
 This version of the character is more true to his Hellblazer roots, but also stays in line with the character as he’s portrayed in Justice League Dark.
-This is probably because Constantine is also written by Ray Fawkes and Jeff Lemire, and it has been fantastic so far.
+This is probably because Constantine is also written by Ray Fawkes, and it has been fantastic so far.
 Constantine has also made cameos in a lot of books in DC’s dark line, including Sword of Sorcery, Animal Man, and The Phantom Stranger.

 Madame Xanadu is an immortal fortune teller and sorceress.
 Originally Nimue, the Lady of the Lake, she has traveled the planet for hundreds of years.
 She can see the future, though her visions aren’t always clear, and she tends to have a better understanding of the ancient magics that any of the other members of the team.
 She’s the one responsible for bringing the team together in the first place, and along with Constantine, shares the leadership role.

-Madame Xanadu’s younger self can be seen traipsing around medieval Europe along with the demon Etrigan, Vandal Savage, and a group of other immortals in the fantasy team book Demon Knights.
-The first two volumes of the series, written by Doctor Who writer Paul Cornell, are excellent, and issues 16 and beyond, written by Robert Vendetti, have managed to keep the book’s quality going even with a slight change in direction.
+Madame Xanadu’s younger self can be seen traipsing around medieval Europe along with the demon Etrigan, Vandal Savage, and a group of other immortals in the fantasy team book Demon Knights, which tragically was cancelled at issue #23.
+The first two volumes of the series, written by Doctor Who writer Paul Cornell, are excellent, and the final volume, written by Robert Vendetti, managed to keep the book’s quality going even with a slight change in direction.

 The daughter of one of the most powerful magicians in history, Zatanna Zatara is the mistress of backwards magic.
 By speaking words backwards, her will becomes manifest.
 Aside from Constantine, she is by far the most well-known character in this book, and is probably the main draw for a lot of people curious about the series.